microsoft/UniSpeech/UniSpeech-SAT/README.md

 # UniSpeech-SAT

 This is the official implementation of paper "[UniSpeech-SAT: Universal Speech Representation Learning with  Speaker Aware Pre-Training](https://arxiv.org/abs/2110.05752)"(```ICASSP 2022 Submission```).
-The implementation mainly based on [fairseq](https://github.com/pytorch/fairseq) codebase.
+The implementation is mainly based on [fairseq](https://github.com/pytorch/fairseq) codebase.

 ## Requirements and Installation